-Following the research explosion on wireless communications, there has also been an emphasis on studying similar problems in three dimensions (3D).
-In \cite{J:Talgat}, Talgat \textit{et al.} focused on the nearest neighbor distances for satellites scattered on spherical surfaces following the binomial point process, whereas the performance of uniformly distributed satellites in a low-earth-orbit network was considered in \cite{J:Okati}.
+Following the explosion of research on wireless communications, there has also been an emphasis on studying similar problems in three dimensions.
+In \cite{J:Talgat}, Talgat \textit{et al.} focused on the closest neighbor distances for satellites scattered on spherical surfaces following the binomial point process, whereas the performance of uniformly distributed satellites in a low-earth orbit network was considered in \cite{J:Okati}.
 Moreover, in \cite{J:Vaiopoulos} and \cite{J:Vaiopoulos2}, the authors evaluated a UAV and VLC scenario, accordingly, where an Rx is randomly located within a truncated conical volume.
-An analysis for underwater optical communications involving a spherical conical volume was also conducted in \cite{J:Vaiopoulos4}.
+An analysis of underwater optical communications involving a conical spherical volume was also formed in \cite{J:Vaiopoulos4}.
 The exploration of wireless connectivity in the 3D space for a swarm of UAVs was carried out in \cite{J:Yuan20}, while \cite{J:Armeniakos20} concentrated on a specific scenario involving a finite number of UAVs uniformly distributed within a sphere.

-Despite the presence of elliptical coverage areas, as previously mentioned, studies on the effect of the random position of users within ellipses are still lacking.
+Despite the presence of elliptical coverage areas, as mentioned previously, studies on the effect of the random position of users within ellipses are still lacking.
 Tracing back to the relevant literature, some mathematical calculations for the elliptical surface were presented in the old days in studies from the former Soviet Union.
-More precisely, in \cite{J:Geciauskas}, Ge\v{c}iauscas deduced the distribution function of a distance between two random points in the oval, which can be considered as a more generic shape than the ellipse, whereas in \cite{J:Geciauskas2}, he found the distribution function of a distance between a uniformly distributed point within the oval and a random point on its contour.
+More precisely, in \cite{J:Geciauskas}, Ge\v{c}iauscas deduced the distribution function of a distance between two random points in the oval, which can be considered as a more generic shape than the ellipse, while in \cite{J:Geciauskas2}, he found the distribution function of a distance between a uniformly distributed point within the oval and a random point on its contour.
 In \cite{J:Piefke}, Piefke derived the chord length distribution of the ellipse, and in \cite{B:Parry}, Parry delved into the probability that a given distance separates two uniformly distributed points.
 The angle and time of arrival statistics for an elliptical scattering model were investigated in \cite{J:Ertel}.
-In \cite{C:Tamo}, an analytical algorithm was suggested to generate random uniformly distributed locations for earth stations inside elliptical beam footprints.
+In \cite{C:Tamo}, an analytical method was proposed to generate uniformly distributed random locations for ground terminals within elliptical beam footprints.
 In a recent study, the work by \cite{J:Malikov23} focused on determining the smallest ellipse on the ground that encompasses the targets and establishing the corresponding tilted circle in the air.